Independent forex education Free professional tools Unbiased broker reviews

 Leverage Up to 1:1000 (varies by entity and instrument)

 Why XM leads for the UAE: XM is one of the few global brokers holding a DFSA licence, placing it under the direct supervision of one of the UAE's most respected regulators.
-Combined with zero-cost Islamic accounts on all instruments, $5 minimum deposit, full Arabic support, and a $30 no-deposit bonus, XM offers the strongest regulatory and practical package for UAE-based traders.
+Combined with zero-cost Islamic accounts on all instruments, $5 minimum deposit, full Arabic support, and a welcome deposit bonus, XM offers the strongest regulatory and practical package for UAE-based traders.

 For safety details: Is XM safe?
 Regulation review.
 For account setup: XM account opening guide.